Proudly Serving East Cobb, Georgia

 Featured Case

 Meet Scarlett – an adorable girl who came to us with a bloody stool.
 This is something that we commonly see, but at the same time, it can be scary for the pet and pet parent.
-The doctor prescribed some medications to help remedy Scarlett’s concern and help her feel better.
-We’re glad you came to see us, Scarlett.
+After a nose to tail examination, the doctor prescribed some medications to help remedy Scarlett’s concern and help her feel better.

 Shadow